wgroeneveld/brainbaking/content/essays/a-samurai-learning-mindset.md

 In order to move from Ha to Ri, you must not only practice a lot but also understand the why and the how.
 Yagyū Munenori calls it **seeing the possibilities and intentions**.
 There are maybe a hundred sword positions but only one will help you win.
 After learning something, contemplating on what you've learned allows you to unlock it's greater potential.
 Plato and Aristotle were great Western thinkers and share this vision with their Eastern counterparts.
 Especially Yagyū talks a lot about the like mindedness of buddhism and martial arts.

-One thing that struck me: masters in martial arts usally became priests after their bloody careers.
+One thing that struck me: masters in martial arts usually became priests after their bloody careers.
 Warriors seek advice in deeper understanding of everything and they find it with buddhism masters.
 The greatest export product of Japan is not the dazzling skill of the sword from masters like Musashi, but the enlightening mindset of zen.
 Why else would a warrior seek advice with a monk, and not a monk seek advice with a warrior?
 Why else would masters like Yagyū Munenori keep on making comparisons between martial arts and zen?

 I am convinced that in order for you to get your skill level to the next level, you must contemplate on what you have learned.
 Stop practicing and developing (rule #2) and don't forget understanding (rule #5) and becoming aware (rule #7).
 Of course all those rules are intertwined within another.